matplotlib/matplotlib/doc/faq/howto_faq.rst

-Once your documentation contributions are working (and hopefully tested by actually *building* the docs) you can submit them as a patch against svn.
-See :ref:`install-svn` and :ref:`how-to-submit-patch`.
+Once your documentation contributions are working (and hopefully tested by actually *building* the docs) you can submit them as a patch against git.
+See :ref:`install-git` and :ref:`how-to-submit-patch`.
 Looking for something to do?
 Search for `TODO <../search.html?q=todo>`_.